Holstebro railway station

 Holstebro station (Holstebro Banegård or Holstebro Station) is a railway station serving the town of Holstebro in Jutland, Denmark.

 Holstebro station is a railway junction where the Vejle-Holstebro Line and the Esbjerg-Struer Line meet.
 The station was opened in 1866 with the opening of the Struer-Holstebro section of the Esbjerg-Struer Line.
 The station building was designed by the Danish architect Heinrich Wenck.
-It offers direct InterCityLyn services to Copenhagen operated by DSB as well as regional train services to Skjern, Fredericia, Aarhus and Struer operated by Arriva.
+It offers direct InterCityLyn services to Copenhagen operated by DSB as well as regional train services Fredericia, Aarhus and Struer operated by GoCollective and to Skjern operated by Midtjyske Jernbaner.

 Architecture

 The original station building from 1866 was designed by the Danish architect Niels Peder Christian Holsøe.
 It was replaced by the current station building designed by Heinrich Wenck in 1904.
 The station building was listed in 1992.